Ingevity (NYSE:NGVT) Issues FY 2021 Earnings Guidance

-Ingevity (NYSE:NGVT) issued an update on its FY 2021 earnings guidance on Wednesday morning.
+Ingevity (NYSE:NGVT) updated its FY 2021 earnings guidance on Wednesday.
 The company provided EPS guidance of – for the period.
 The company issued revenue guidance of $1.28 billion-$1.33 billion, compared to the consensus revenue estimate of $1.29 billion.

+A number of brokerages have weighed in on NGVT.
+Loop Capital lowered shares of Ingevity from a buy rating to a hold rating in a research report on Monday, February 8th.
+Oppenheimer increased their target price on shares of Ingevity from $75.00 to $85.00 and gave the stock an outperform rating in a research report on Thursday, February 11th.
+Finally, BMO Capital Markets increased their target price on shares of Ingevity from $100.00 to $110.00 and gave the stock an outperform rating in a research report on Tuesday.
+Three research analysts have rated the stock with a hold rating and three have assigned a buy rating to the company.
+The stock has an average rating of Buy and an average price target of $74.80.

 Ingevity Corporation manufactures and sells specialty chemicals and activated carbon materials in North America, the Asia-Pacific, Europe, the Middle East, Africa, and South America.
 The company operates through two segments, Performance Materials and Performance Chemicals.
 The Performance Materials segment engineers, manufactures, and sells hardwood-based and chemically activated carbon products primarily for use in gasoline vapor emission control systems in cars, motorcycles, trucks, and boats.